arn-c0de/InteractiveChecklists/README.md

 ---

+7. After successful registration, switch to the **Device Management → Devices** tab
+   - Your newly registered device now appears in the device list
+   - The device status is shown as **Authorized / Connected**

+8. Go back to the **Dashboard** tab
+9. Click **"Start Server"** to **finalize and run the server**
+   - The server now starts with the registered device active
+   - Live connections are accepted immediately

 ✅ **Done!**
 The app should now receive **live telemetry and tactical data** from DCS.

+---

 ### Security – Quick Summary (2025/2026)